Miloshinjo/covid19-info-portal/README.md

 ## If you want to add a translation

 There is a `locales` folder, create a new folder inside of with your language code.
 Then just copy from `en.json` and translate and create a PR.

+There is also `utils/countriesTranslations.ts` file, which contains all the country names, which you can translate to your language code (if you do not, they will appear in English.).